wentallout/gaming/README.md

 ## 😍 Addicted right now

-- Warframe (PC) ⭐⭐⭐⭐⭐ - Space ninjas, fair game, a lot less Pay2Win
+- Warframe (PC) ⭐⭐⭐⭐⭐ - Space ninjas, fair game, a lot less Pay2Win, great parkour, a lot of customizations and builds, great community, I got in a clan day 2
-- Hades 2 (PC) ⭐⭐⭐⭐⭐ - New masterpiece like Hades 1
+- Hades 2 (PC) ⭐⭐⭐⭐⭐ - Another masterpiece like Hades 1

 ## 👯 Multiplayer

-- MapleStory (PC) ⭐⭐⭐⭐
+- MapleStory (PC) ⭐⭐⭐⭐ - too many classes, highly dependent on tier list, gearing can be problematic due to high meso cost.
+Fun game but the grind is not for everyone.
+Highly recommend playing on Reboot to avoid Pay2Win
 - The Finals (PC) ⭐⭐⭐⭐ - suffered from cheaters like most FPS, very innovative with destructible buildings
 - Wild Rift (PC) ⭐⭐⭐ - fair but bad team will make you mad
 - Counter Strike 2 / CS:GO (PC)